 Monoprinting for stitch is a fun workshop to learn a foundation textile art skill.

 Monoprinting for stitch is a fun textiles workshop to learn some easy textile art skills.
-It's aimed at patchworkers, quilters and aspiring textile artists and crafters.
+It's aimed at crafters, patchworkers, quilters and aspiring textile artists.
 If you've not tried Mono-printing, then you'll not know what you're missing.
 But take it from me, it's a whole heap of fun and it's much easier than it looks.
-It's a great way of creating your own designs to inspire embroidery and collage.
-So if you like quilting, patchwork or any form of fabric craft, then why not give it a go?
-It's also a really quick way of creating decorative papers for cardmaking or for use in sketchbooks.
+It's a great way of creating decorative papers for cardmaking or for use in sketchbooks and your own designs to inspire embroidery and collage.
+So if you like any form of craft, quilting, or patchwork then why not give it a go?

 Who is this aimed at?